Have you ever read a children's book called Ann Likes Red? If so, you'll be interested in a new development relating to this title.

-Back in the sixties, when I began writing books, Pitman Publishing Company produced a series of ten little books I wrote for beginning readers.
+Back in the 1960s, when I began writing books, Pitman Publishing Company produced a series of ten little books I wrote for beginning readers.
 Those of us who taught reading with the instructional system Pitman promoted used them in our classrooms to help children become independent readers as early as age four or five.
 I sold the rights to these stories to Pitman for, well, a pittance.

 These books attracted the attention of Grosset and Dunlap, a well-known publisher of children's books, who purchased the rights from Pitman and produced them in more standardized format, selling them by the thousand in supermarkets, department stores, and wherever else parents looked for good little stories they could read to their children and the children could learn to read themselves.
 I never earned anything on these thousands of copies sold.